epidemics/COVIDNPIs/README.md

 * [Get Poetry](https://python-poetry.org/docs/#installation)
 * Clone this repository.
 * Install the dependencies and this lib `poetry install` (creates a virtual env by default).
 * Clone the [epimodel-covid-data](https://github.com/epidemics/epimodel-covid-data/) repository.
-For convenience, I recommend cloninig it inside the `epimodel` repo directory as `data`.
+For convenience, I recommend cloning it inside the `epimodel` repo directory as `data`.

 ```sh
 ## Clone the repositories (or use their https://... withou github login)